 What to do

 - Read the lease carefully before signing

-- Do not sign a lease if you cannot fulfill its terms and conditions.
-For example, if you are a student, do not sign a twelve month lease if you onlyintend to stay in the property for nine months.
+- Do not sign a lease if you cannot fulfil its terms and conditions.
+For example, if you are a student, do not sign a twelve-month lease if you only intend to stay in the property for nine months.